zkHubHQ/zkHub-blog/content/docs/MPC_meets_ZK.md

 ---
-title: "Fast and Secure: Unveiling zkHub's Cutting-Edge Proof Generation Technique"
+title: "Fast and Private: How zkHub uses MPC to generate zk-proofs"
 date: 2023-23-03T11:32:29+05:30
 draft: false
 ---

 Hello World!

-We're thrilled to bring to you the inaugural blog post for zkHub - the future of proof generation that champions privacy above all else.
+We're thrilled to introduce you to zkHub - the future of proof generation that champions speed and privacy above all else.
 It's highly likely that you've stumbled upon zero-knowledge proofs if you've had any engagement with the world of cryptocurrency.

 Zero-knowledge proofs are the art of convincing without giving away the secret.
 It's like performing a magic trick where you demonstrate your knowledge, but the audience, though convinced of your knowledge, remains baffled about how you did it!